Bridging Inertial and Dissipation Range Statistics in Rotating Turbulence: Conclusion

 \section{Conclusion}

-Eqn.~\eqref{eqn:result_eqn} thus captures what, in our opinion, is the central result in this study by bridging, in the limit of strongly rotating ($Ro \to 0$) turbulence, the statistics of the energy dissipation rate characterised by the generalised dimension $D_q$ with the scaling exponents $\xi_q$ of the moments of velocity increments over scales $r$ in the inertial range.
-Furthermore our analysis provides a more complete description of the depletion of intermittency in flows affected strongly by a Coriolis force.
-As has been stressed in our paper, we also find remarkable agreement in the multifractal analysis of the data obtained from our direct numerical simulations to those obtained from the low-dimensional shell model (albeit with a higher Reynolds number) that, by construction, is insensitive to the spatial reorganisation of the flow due to rotation.
-Indeed, our work shows that following Lepreti \emph{et al.}~\cite{Lepreti2006} (see also Meneveau \emph{et al.}~\cite{Meneveau1987}), it is possible to extract a spatial profile of the dissipation rates in such shell models that can be used for future studies of the small-scale statistics of different forms of turbulence for whom such a low-dimensional dynamical systems representation exists.
+Equation~(\ref{eqn:result_eqn}) captures the key result in this study by bridging, in the limit of strongly rotating ($Ro \to 0$) turbulence, the statistics of the energy dissipation rate characterised by the generalised dimension $D_q$ with the scaling exponents $\xi_q$ of the moments of velocity increments over scales $r$ in the inertial range.
+Furthermore our analysis provides a more complete description of the depletion of intermittency in flows affected strongly by the Coriolis force.
+Furthermore, our work shows that even for anisotropic system such as rotating turbulence, shell models, while being insensitive to the spatial reorganisation of the flow due to the Coriolis force, are nevertheless able to capture the scaling laws of two-point correlation functions in a way consistent with direct numerical simulations.
+Indeed, our work shows that following Lepreti \textit{et al.}~\cite{Lepreti2006} (see also Meneveau \textit{et al.}~\cite{Meneveau1987}), it is possible to extract a spatial profile of the dissipation rates in such shell models that can be used for future studies of the small-scale statistics of different forms of turbulence for whom such a low-dimensional dynamical systems representation exists.
+In this context, it is worth mentioning that there is another useful method~\cite{Jensen1999,Roux2004,Chakraborty2010,Chakraborty2010b} of generating a synthetic real space velocity field from the shell models; it could provide complementary insights in such studies.

+Finally, we remind ourselves that this paper studies the problem of bridging inertial and dissipative statistics in the limit where the mean helicity vanishes.
+Although we have some evidence that for small values of the mean helicity our results and conclusions are unaltered, it would be important to study in future the problem of non-zero helicity and how it should modify the central result captured in Eq.~(\ref{eqn:result_eqn}); the helical shell model used in this paper is particularly useful from this point of view as it allows us to introduce a mean helicity in a controlled way.
+Furthermore, Eq.~(\ref{eqn:result_eqn}) is an asymptotic result valid in the vanishing Rossby number limit; we leave for future work possible Rossby number corrections to this prediction.